kubernetian/KUBECONFIGSWITCHER9000/readme.md

 * `exec $SHELL` (Optional step, re-opening your terminal will do the trick as well)
 * You will be able to use `KCS9` as a command from now on

+## Debian

+Since the v0.0.2 release there is a debian package available.
+Find the package on the releases page and install it with the following command :

+        dpkg -i KCS9.deb

 ## ARCH

 There is an AUR package available called `kcs9-git`.
 Install with your favourite AUR helper!